Get approved for car loan from home to save on time and rates.

 Car loans are offered by banks, credit unions and independent lenders.
 With so many options on the market, it can be hard to know which one to choose or where you should start.
 Review these tips to help you find a loan that suits your individual needs.

 - Application process.
 Some lenders have systems that can analyze your application quickly and provide an answer in very little time.
-Others might need to verify some of your information by phone or fax.
-Pick a lender that makes things easier for you.
+Others might not.

 - Down payment.
 The amount of your down payment can impact the rates a lender can give you as well as how long you need your loan to last.
 So the more the better.
 You can even use a trade-in car as part of a down payment.